lastephey/gpu_specter/README.md

 # Data

 Note that this demo requires DESI data files.
-Real data cannot be made public and we are looking for a compatiable set of simulated files.
+Real data cannot be made public and we are looking for a compatible set of simulated files.
 We expect these files by July 9, 2020 (PI is currently on vacation).

 # To build your conda environment